Wells Fargo profit falls 12 percent

 Analysts on average expected $1.12 per share, according to Thomson Reuters I/B/E/S. It was not immediately clear if the reported figures were comparable.

-Peer JPMorgan Chase (JPM.N) reported an 18.3 percent rise in quarterly profit on Friday, while Citigroup’s (C.N) profit rose 16 percent on lower taxes and higher fee income.
+Peer JPMorgan Chase reported an 18.3 percent rise in quarterly profit on Friday, while Citigroup’s profit rose 16 percent on lower taxes and higher fee income.

 Reporting By Aparajita Saxena in Bengaluru; Editing by Bernard Orr